 But not all kids’ brains progress at the same pace or in the same way.
 Brain development is driven by a mix of genetics, nutrition starting in utero, and a child’s early environments and interactions with people.
 Exposure to toxins, infections, or chronic stress — either in the womb or post-birth — can influence brain development too, and typically not in a good way.

 How the brain develops in those early years lays the foundation for future learning, behavior, and relationships with other people.
-This is a big reason why it’s so important for expectant moms to eat healthy foods, get plenty of rest, and try to mitigate stress — and then, once the child is born, for parents to provide a nurturing, secure environment and offer up an age-appropriate, nutrient-rich diet.
+This is a big reason why it’s important for pregnant people to eat healthy foods, get plenty of rest, and try to mitigate stress — and then, once the child is born, for parents to provide a nurturing, secure environment and offer an age-appropriate, nutrient-rich diet.

-We are all actually born with most of the brain cells we’ll ever have.
-Physically, a newborn’s brain looks pretty similar to an adult’s brain.
-“Most structures get bigger as the brain grows, but it’s not the case that one part of the brain is proportionately much smaller when we’re born,” says Elizabeth Norton, Ph.D., director of the Language, Education and Reading Neuroscience Lab at Northwestern University.
+We are all born with most of the brain cells we’ll ever have.
+And physically, a newborn’s brain looks fairly similar to an adult’s brain.
+“Most structures get bigger as the brain grows, but it’s not the case that one part of the brain is proportionately much smaller when we’re born,” says Elizabeth Norton, PhD, director of the Language, Education and Reading Neuroscience Lab at Northwestern University.

 Obviously, a parent can’t see what’s happening inside their child’s brain to know whether or not it’s developing properly.
-Instead, their best bet for benchmarking is to look for developmental milestones, such as when their baby learns to smile or their toddler starts talking in sentences.
-Milestones like these are essentially manifestations of new connections being made within the developing brain.
+Instead, their best bet for benchmarking is to look for developmental milestones, such as when their baby learns to smile or when their toddler starts speaking in sentences.
+Milestones such as these are essentially manifestations of new connections being made within the developing brain.

 Parents should also keep in mind that the age at which kids meet specific milestones can vary from child to child.
 They can even vary among two kids with the same genes, or two kids with different genes but living in the same environment.
 “If the kid down the block shows a milestone and yours doesn’t, that doesn’t mean you’re necessarily doing anything wrong or that your child’s brain isn’t developing as well as that child’s,” Norton says.